-Secretary of State, John Kerry, recently awarded (January 2015) Xu Bing the U.S. Department of State Department Medal of Arts for his contributions to the Art in Embassies Program.
-He is the recipient of a MacArthur Fellowship (1999), Fukuoka Asian Arts and Culture Prize (2003), the first Wales International Visual Arts Prize, Artes Mundi (2004), a lifetime achievement award from the Southern Graphics Council (2006) and a doctorate of humane letters by Columbia University (2010).
+In January 2015, Secretary of State, John Kerry, awarded Bing the U.S. Department of State Department Medal of Arts for his contributions to the Art in Embassies Program.
+Bing is also the recipient of a MacArthur Fellowship (1999), Fukuoka Asian Arts and Culture Prize (2003), the first Wales International Visual Arts Prize, Artes Mundi (2004), a lifetime achievement award from the Southern Graphics Council (2006) and a doctorate of humane letters by Columbia University (2010).

-He has presented solo exhibitions at venues worldwide including the Arthur M. Sackler Gallery (Smithsonian Museum), Washington, D.C.; the New Museum of Contemporary Art, New York; the Joan Miro Foundation, Barcelona, Spain; the National Gallery of Prague; the Spencer Museum of Art.
+Bing has presented solo exhibitions at venues worldwide including the Arthur M. Sackler Gallery (Smithsonian Museum), Washington, D.C.; the New Museum of Contemporary Art, New York; the Joan Miro Foundation, Barcelona, Spain; the National Gallery of Prague; the Spencer Museum of Art.
 University of Kansas at Lawrence; the Taiwan Museum of Fine Art; and the H.F.
 Johnson Museum of Art at Cornell.
 He has also exhibited at the 45th and 51st Venice Biennales, the Biennale of Sydney and the Johannesburg Biennale, the Metropolitan Museum of Art and Mass MOCA in West Adams, Massachusetts.
-The locations of other onsite installations include The Cathedral Church of St. John the Divine in New York City; and the John Madejski Garden at the Victoria and Albert Museum; Chatsworth House, home of the Duke of Devonshire, UK; and Museum of History, Taiwan.
+Other onsite installation locations include The Cathedral Church of St. John the Divine in New York City; and the John Madejski Garden at the Victoria and Albert Museum; Chatsworth House, home of the Duke of Devonshire, UK; and Museum of History, Taiwan.